 The required number of duplex outlets at the tractor is dependent upon how the cutter is set-up.
 The standard cutter is equipped with three hydraulic cylinders with one in the center for lifting the cutter and one on each wing for folding the wings simultaneously.
-The center lift cylinder is set up for single action (one way) operation.
-The wings can be set up with single-action (one way) or dual-action (both way) operation.
+All three cylinders are set-up for single-action (one-way) operation.

 Each duplex outlet on your tractor can perform only one operation.
-One outlet is needed for lifting the cutter and one for folding the wings simultaneously.
-Two outlets are needed to fold the wings independently.
-It is highly recommended to connect the wing fold hose(s) to a duplex outlet with float capabilities and use the float when in field operation.
+One outlet is needed for lifting the cutter and one for lifting the wings simultaneously.
+It is highly recommended to connect the wing fold hose to a duplex with float capabilities and use the float when in field operation.